Catalog Advanced Search

 Dr. Moreno Hay is currently the Division Chief and Program Director of Orofacial Pain at the College of Dentistry, University of Kentucky.
 She is an Associate Professor at the College of Dentistry, University of Kentucky.
 She obtained her dental degree from the University Complutense of Madrid, School of Dentistry (Spain).
 Dr. Moreno graduated from the 2-year CODA approved program in Orofacial Pain at the University of Kentucky in 2013.
 She became a Diplomate of the American Board of Orofacial Pain in 2015, and Diplomate of the American Board Dental Sleep Medicine.
 She is currently the President Elect of the AAOP and Chair of the Scientific Committee of the SEDCYDO.
 She is also an active member of the American Academy of Dental Sleep Medicine.
 She has published several research articles in peer reviewed journals, book chapters, and has lectured in scientific national and international meetings.

 Dr. Moreno Hay disclosed a financial relationship with AbbVie in the form of a research grant.
-The amount of the grant is modest.
-All relevant financial relationships have been mitigated.
+All relevant financial relationships have been mitigated through a peer review process.

 Dr. Mariona Mulet Pradera is an orofacial pain specialist in St Paul, MN.
 She is board-certified by the American Board of Orofacial Pain (ABOP) and by the American Board of Dental Sleep Medicine (ABDSM).
 She has dedicated her career to the field of orofacial pain since 2001, and provides care to orofacial pain patients in a multidisciplinary clinical setting at Health Partners Group in Minnesota.
 She is also the Associate Program Director of the Orofacial Pain Graduate Program at the University of Minnesota School of Dentistry.
 She is currently the immediate past president of the American Academy of Orofacial Pain (AAOP).